Dentures Boca Raton

 Why Do My Dentures Smell?

-If your dentures smell, it’s most likely because bacteria have become trapped in your restoration or against your gums.
+If your dentures smell, it’s most likely because bacteria have become trapped in your denture surface or against your gums.
 On the other hand, it could be the result of sores from ill-fitting dentures.
-In both cases, it’s best to talk to your dentist (don’t be fearful of judgment either; their number one goal is to provide you with a healthy, happy smile).
+In both cases, it’s best to talk to your dentist (don’t be fearful of judgment, either; their number one goal is to provide you with a healthy, happy smile).
 During your appointment, they can determine the root of the problem and share with you the next best steps, like cleaning your dentures more often or adjusting them so they fit correctly.

 Can You Kiss with Dentures?

 Absolutely!
 Dentures are custom-made to look, feel, and function as naturally as possible.
-With that being said, it may take some time to get used to.
+With that being said, it may take some time to get used to it.
 Therefore, make sure to be gentle, taking precautions to avoid bumping your dentures against your partner’s teeth.
 If you have full or partial dentures, using a little bit of denture adhesive can help keep your dentures securely in place.

 Can I Use Regular Toothpaste to Clean My Dentures?

-Since you use regular toothpaste to clean your natural teeth, you may think of using it on your dentures too.
+Since you use regular toothpaste to clean your natural teeth, you may think of using it on your dentures, too.
 However, the abrasive ingredients can scratch your restorations, leaving them vulnerable to stains and damage.
 Therefore, it’s best to use a dentist-recommended denture cleaner and a soft-bristled toothbrush to scrub away plaque, food particles, and other debris.